ktrnka/company-detective/NOTES.md

     - S6/Palia: Steam, Switch, Epic games, Daybreak Studios, CEOs
     - 98point6: CEO, Bright.md, a few others
     - Pomelo: Funding amount (sorta), investors maybe

+# User research questions

+- What types of things do you research before applying to a company?
+- What types of things do you research before a full loop?
+- What do you investigate after receiving an offer but before accepting it?